Bed Bug Extermination & Elimination

 - We offer a FREE inspection and consultation

 - 60 day guarantee infestation has been eliminated

 Note: If you decide to treat bed bugs yourself, please read the label of the product you are using.
 Many times we find individuals using products improperly or in a harmful manner.

-Bed bugs are a serious problem that require professional pest control.
-Accounts of bed bugs are on the rise and you can acquire them everywhere from motel rooms to purchasing used furniture.
-They do not care what social class you are in or how much money you make, they only care to feed and grow in population.
-You may disregard bites or even a sighting, but eventually they will grow in number that cannot be ignored and something will need to be done and possibly to the entire house to insure the bed bugs are completely eradicated.
+Bed bugs in Virginia are a serious problem that require professional pest control.
+Accounts of bed bugs are on the rise and you can bring them home from motel rooms to purchasing or renting used furniture.
+They do not care what social class you are in or how clean your house is, they only care to feed and grow in population.
+You may disregard bites or even a sighting, but eventually they will grow in number that cannot be ignored and something will need to be done to insure the bed bugs are completely eradicated in your house.
 Do not wait to call, the inspection is free, 540-470-0175.

 - Free bed bug inspection

 - Integrated pest management strategy, includes preliminary instruction.